Baptism and Confirmation

 We are delighted that you are considering having your child baptised.
 Your child’s baptism is a very important occasion both for the Church and for your family, and one that we take very seriously.

-Baptisms take place on the First Sunday at St James and the Third Sunday at All Saiints within the main 10am service.
+Baptisms take place on the First Sunday at St James and the Third Sunday at All Saints within the main 10am service because we are welcoming your child into God’s family.
 We hope that it will be a happy and memorable time for all concerned and, like everything else important in life, your child’s baptism will require careful planning and preparation

 Baptism is the Church’s special welcome into God’s family.
 People are normally baptized as babies, but many are baptized as children, young people or adults.
 It is never too late to be baptized!